AdaCore/gnatstudio/docs/users_guide/debugging.rst

 If the underlying debugger allows it, pressing :kbd:`Tab` in this window provides completion for the command being typed (or its arguments).

-additional commands are defined here to provide a simple text interface to some graphical features.
-Here is the complete list of such commands.
-The arguments between square brackets are optional and can be omitted.
+Additional commands are defined here to provide a simple text interface to some graphical features.
+Here is the complete list of such commands (the arguments between square brackets are optional and can be omitted):

 *graph (print|display) expression [dependent on display_num] [link_name name] [at x, y] [num num]*